How to Write a Video Brief in 5 Easy Steps [Free Template]

 Below are 5 simple questions you should ask yourself to create a video production brief that will lead to a smooth production process (and the awesome, results-driven video you're dreaming of).

-5 Simple Questions to Ask Yourself When Writing a Corporate Video Brief
+5 Simple Questions to Ask Yourself When COMPLETING YOUR VIDEO BRIEF TEMPLATE

 1. Why Do You Want Video?